Communication and Positioning Uncertainties in Cooperative Intelligent Transportation Systems

 Erik M Steinmetz

-Chalmers, Electrical Engineering, Communication and Antenna Systems, Communication Systems
+Chalmers, Electrical Engineering, Communication, Antennas and Optical Networks, Communication Systems

 WiP abstract: Reception probability model for vehicular ad-hoc networks in the vicinity of intersections